 Key Points

-Mazdutide has been approved in China but is yet to gain approval in the UK \- estimated approval \- 2026/2027
+Mazdutide has been approved in China but is yet to gain approval in the UK - estimated approval in late 2026/2027

 Side effects are predominantly GI related (nausea, vomiting, diarrhoea)